-The Policy Fund will be established pursuant to the Policy Fund Documents.
-The Policy Fund Partnership Agreement will govern the operations of the Policy Fund and the relative rights and obligations of Assigning Holders.
-The Policy Fund will be managed and run by Vida, directly or indirectly.
+On the Effective Date, the Policy Fund will be established pursuant to the Policy Fund Documents.
+The Policy Fund Partnership Agreement will govern the operations of the Policy Fund and the relative rights and obligations of Assigning Holders, and shall become binding on all parties upon the Effective Date without the need for any signatures or any further action.
+The Policy Fund will be managed and run by the General Partner, subject to oversight by the Policy Fund Advisory Board.